DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 **Segmentation selection:**
-The user can choose the structure to segment using the selection tab.
+The user can choose the structure to segment using the selection table.
-Depending on the type of CBCT to segment, the user can check the "Use small FOV models" for higher definition.
+Depending on the type of CBCT to segment, the user can select the "Use small FOV models" checkbox to use on higher definition scans.
 ![SegTab](https://user-images.githubusercontent.com/46842010/179851448-c05f654b-10a8-4b0e-bd4d-079264d0d3cc.png)

+**Output option:**
+By selecting the **"Generate surface files"** checkbox.
+The user will also get a **surface model of the segmentation** that will be saved in a "VTK files" folder and will be automatically loaded in slicer at the end of the prediction if **working on a single file**.

+**Advanced option:**
+- You can increase/decrease the precision of the segmentation (going above 50 will drastically increase the prediction time and is not necesary worth it, going under 50 will make the prediction much faster but less accurate)
+- If the user whant to generate surface files, he can choose the smothness applied on the model.
+- Depending on your computer power, you can increase the CPU and GPU usage to increase the predictio speed.

 ## ALI Module
 <img src="ALI/Resources/Icons/ALI.png" alt="Extension Logo" width="50"/>